thandekile/starbucks_capstone_project/README.md

 Young Adults (ages 18–25) appear to prefer BOGO offers as they are looking more for deals that will give them more value for money.
 The idea of buying more for less is quite appealing for this group of individuals.
 They prefer to engage on their mobile phones and prefer social channels.
 This is something to consider when looking into reaching out and engaging with this group of individuals.
 This is based on the proportion of customers in the analysis.
 The middle-aged adults (ages 26–45) are likely to respond quite positively to discounted offers, particularly in cases where there is high expenditure.
 What they look for typically isn't quantity but more on getting less on exactly what they want.
 They seem to prefer to engage with web and email channels.
 This is based on the proportion of customers in the analysis.
 The older Adults (ages 46+) potentially could prefer to be more informed, and BOGO offers by virtue of emails to engage with them.
 This is based on the proportion of customers in the analysis.
+Based on the machine learning model, strong predictors include the offer types themselves and the channel through which the offers are presented.
+This has a massive effect on the outcome of the effect.

 **File Descriptions**
 Starbucks_Capstone_notebook.ipynb: The Jupyter Notebook has data analysis, visualisations in code form using Python (in pandas)